Households and the Environment Survey (HES)

 Data are collected directly from survey respondents and extracted from administrative files.

-The content of the telephone survey focuses on the behaviours and practices of the household relating to the environment.
+During phase 1, the content of the survey focuses on the behaviours and practices of the household relating to the environment.
 Data are collected directly from a representative of the selected household.
-The HES is conducted from Statistics Canada's regional offices using a computer-assisted telephone interviewing (CATI) application.
+The HES is conducted using a combination of self-administered electronic questionnaires and telephone interviews by Statistics Canada's regional offices using a computer-assisted telephone interviewing (CATI) application.

-Energy consumption for respondents is obtained directly from the respondents' energy provider(s) under Section 13 of the Statistics Act.
+During phase 3, energy consumption for respondents is obtained directly from the respondents' energy provider(s).

 View the Questionnaire(s) and reporting guide(s).